/Not for distribution to United States or for dissemination in the United States/

 In making the determination of dividend levels Clearwater's Board gives consideration to a number of key principles including:

-the amount of free cash flows that should be retained to reinvest in the
+- the amount of free cash flows that should be retained to reinvest in the business;

-the assurance that all obligations can be met with respect to existing
+- the assurance that all obligations can be met with respect to existing loan agreements; and

 - the desire to provide room for the dividend to increase in the future as the business continues to grow and expand.